MaastrichtU-IDS/d2s-docs/docs/d2s-ecosystem.md

 > Access on http://localhost:8082

 > Work in progress.
-The URL still needs to be changed manually before build (search for http://graphdb.dumontierlab.com/repositories/)
+The SPARQL endpoint URL can be changed before build in [settings.json](https://github.com/MaastrichtU-IDS/into-the-graph/blob/master/settings.json)

 ---